ianrenton/ianrenton.com/_planesailing/2020-10-02-web-front-end.markdown

 layout: post
 ---

-Having put together the [antennas, receivers](./antenna-and-receiver/), Raspberry Pis and processing software](./raspberry-pis-and-processing-software/), the finishing touch for the Plane/Sailing project is the web interface by which the data is displayed to the end user.
+Having put together the [antennas, receivers](./antenna-and-receiver/), [Raspberry Pis and processing software](./raspberry-pis-and-processing-software/), the finishing touch for the Plane/Sailing project is the web interface by which the data is displayed to the end user.

 Luckily, I had already done most of the hard work in [UMID1090](https://github.com/ianrenton/umid1090), the predecessor to this project:

 ![UMID1090 Interface](/hardware/planesailing/umid1090.png){: .center}
 <center><em>UMID1090 Interface</em></center><br/>

-For Plane/Sailing, I decided to drop the track table and all the complex options for configuring the software, and instead go for a full-screen map with only a few options to change theme and to hide certain tracks to reduce clutter.
+For Plane/Sailing, I decided to drop the track table and all the complex options for configuring the software, and instead go for a full-screen map with only a few options&mdash;to change theme and to hide certain tracks to reduce clutter.
 I used the dark map background, blue highlights and [Exo font](https://fonts.google.com/specimen/Exo) from my [Career Explorer](https://careerexplorer.ianrenton.com/) to give it a more futuristic feel.
 It's not just an unnecessary military interface, it's an unnecessary *Hollywood military interface*.

 ![Plane/Sailing Interface](/hardware/planesailing/ui.png){: .center}
 <center><em>Plane/Sailing Interface</em></center><br/>